jefvel/game-base/README.md

 # Heaps Turbo Game Base

-A very barebones heaps game template.
+A very barebones heaps game template, a bit inspired by https://github.com/deepnight/gameBase

+and https://github.com/Yanrishatum/heeps (based my 3D sprite implementation on the one that exists here).

 Some current features:

-* Possibility to set 2d pixel size for the screen.
+* Possibility to set 2D pixel size for the screen.

+* Extremely simple entity system with fixed timestep updates.

 * A HTML template file that gets exported along with the js output.
-Build and zip it
+Build and zip it and you're done.

 * The release JS build uses the Google closure js minifier.